 CyprusOfficial Name: Republic of Cyprus

-6 months recommended
+Six months remaining validity recommended

 BLANK PASSPORT PAGES:

-2 pages for entry stamp
+Two pages for entry stamp

 TOURIST VISA REQUIRED: